CoinMarketCap: Cryptocurrency Platform Review & Red Flags

 CoinMarketCap User Complaints

-Many frustrated users have reported their issues on review platforms and forums.
+Many users have shared their experiences on review platforms and forums.

-Moreover, there are also many Reddit posts that show the cases of impersonation scams, fake airdrops, and phishing links tied to CoinMarketCap branding.
+Moreover, there are also public Reddit posts that describe cases of impersonation scams, fake airdrops, and phishing links tied to CoinMarketCap branding.

 There are several complaints, such as:

-One Reddit user shared a disturbing experience.
-They received repeated calls and SMS messages claiming they had money waiting on CoinMarketCap.
+One Reddit user shared a personal account in which they described receiving repeated calls and SMS messages from individuals claiming they had money waiting on CoinMarketCap, and that a verification fee or installation of remote access tools was required to access it.

-Fortunately, the user understood early that this was a scam.
-The callers even resorted to harassment when ignored.
+This account is unverified and reflects the individual user’s reported experience.
+Fortunately, the user identified this as a scam early.
+The callers reportedly resorted to harassment when ignored.

 CoinMarketCap doesn’t call users, doesn’t flag transactions, and definitely doesn’t help with “recovering” funds.
 Scammers often already have basic personal info from data leaks or public sources.